hedgehog/cuken/features/about.md

 If you have ideas to clarify or improve any of these cucumber features, please submit an [issue][9] or [pull request][8].

+## The Zenoss Example
+This is a proof of concept rather than best practice example.
+It is modeled on Matt Ray's blip.tv [screencast][17].
+The intention is that you read, adjust and then run the features in the numbered order.
+Some things to adjust are the writable GitHub URI's, and the location of the Vagrant basebox.
+In the final version all examples should 'just-run', until then, or until you make a pull request to change it, it is more convenient for me.

 ## The Chef vs Vagrant/Aruba JSON Issue
 Due to several JSON gem conflicts between Chef and the Vagrant/Aruba gems, Cuken is only intended to work with the 0.10 series of Chef.
 Of course you are free to work whatever magic you wish for the 0.9.x releases.

 ## Opinons
+Cuken is an 'Opinionated library':
 Virtual machines are [Vagrant][11] VM's.
 Vagrant VM's are all named.
 Configuration management and system integration is done with [Opscode's Chef][12].